 Timber most viable option for mid-rise building

-While CLT is the dynamic new kid on the block, conventional timber frame with engineered timber floor systems are still the most viable and commercial option for medium density construction.
+While CLT is the dynamic new kid on the block, conventional timber frame with cassette timber floor systems are still the most viable and commercial option for medium density construction.

-Andrew Pettenon, new business and design manager at Figurehead Constructions, will explain ‘why’ in his presentation on “Mid-rise residential construction with prefab timber frames and cassette floors” at the Timber Offsite Construction conference in June.
+Andrew Pettenon, new business and design manager at Figurehead Constructions, will explain ‘why’ in his presentation on “Mid-rise residential construction with prefab timber frames and cassette floors” at the Timber Offsite Construction conference on June 19.

 The pioneer of this approach was a 5-level apartment complex in Parkville 3 years ago by Australand, now Frasers Property Australia, the tallest timber frame apartment building in Australia at that time.